Discover more from FUNshoot News

 All this being the case, how well could any new legislation be enforced?

 Universal Background Checks are clamored for regularly.
 The truth is, any Universal Background Check would be little more than an extension of our existing National Instant Criminal Background Check System.
-Given that less than 0.05% (1 in 2,000) of people caught by the existing NICS are investigated or prosecuted, the only thing an extended background check system will do is catch even more people that will ultimately be let go because we simply don’t have the time or manpower to prosecute the ones we’re already catching as it is.
+Given that less than 0.05% (1 in 2,000) of people caught by the existing NICS are investigated or prosecuted, the only thing an extended background check system will do is catch even more people who will ultimately be let go because we simply don’t have the time or manpower to prosecute the ones we’re already catching as it is.

 Consider the value of gun control measures compared to actual firearm homicide rates.
 Giffords offers their Gun Law Scorecard.
 Every year, Giffords Law Center grades each state on its gun laws giving a rating to each state based on its gun control measures.
 In the chart below, states with the highest to lowest rating from the Giffords Law Center (most to least gun control measures) are grouped from left to right as shown by the gray downward slope.
 The bar chart shows each state’s firearm homicide rate.
 Washington D.C. has the highest rating from Giffords and the highest firearm homicide rate in the United States, while Utah and Wyoming have negligible firearm homicide rates with almost no firearm restrictions (a “bad” Giffords rating.)